Alonso-del-Arte/floating-point-library/README.md

 WORK IN PROGRESS

-A library to represent floating point numbers in precisions other than the ones available through Java Virtual Machine primitives.
+A library to represent floating point numbers in precisions other than the ones available through Java Virtual Machine (JVM) primitives.
+But for completeness, the formats already available through the JVM will also be included.
 Specifically:

 * **Quarter precision** &mdash; 8-bit.
 * **Half precision** &mdash; 16-bit.